ooni/ooni.org/content/support/ooni-probe-mobile/index.md

 ### Test options

 You can customize your testing based on the various test options of each thematic card (“Websites”, “Instant Messaging”, “Circumvention”, “Performance”).
+The settings you choose will be applied both to manual and automated testing.
+The **Performance** testing is disabled during **Automated testing** by default due to the bandwith constraints.

 **Step 1.** Tap **Test options** through the settings of your OONI Probe app.